-Please read over the form closely, being sure to address all guiding questions.
-Note the Assurances section allows you to confirm practices that are required but do not need further elaboration within the written portion of your plan.
-In the response fields, you may include links to additional information that can help support your story as you answer the guiding questions.
+Please read over the updated form closely.
+Note the new Assurances section allows you to confirm practices that are required but do not need further elaboration.
+In the response fields, please include links to additional information that can help support your story as you answer the guiding questions.

-1: Jointly Developed Expectations and Objectives
+1: Jointly Developed